yoachim/21_Scratch/metric_audit/metrics.md

 ### Follow up Observatories ###

 I like this one.
 No need to run it on everything, but a good reminder that we should make sure the alert stream is spread over a large range of declinations to spread out the follow-up load.

+# Simulations to run as v2.0

+Here are a list of simulations we should consider running as part of 2.0 to help finalize the survey strategy

+## Baseline 2.0

+A new baseline survey with new changes of

+* Pairs in twilight
+* New footprint?

+maybe also a run with the old footprint, and the old footprint/old style.

+## Rolling

+Could try rolling for both WFD and DDFs.

+## DDFs